slatinsky/DiscordChatExporter-frontend/README.md

 - Message deduplication - merge multiple JSON exports and view them as if they were one
 - Advanced message lazy loading and grouping (infinite scroll without pagination) - even channels with 100k+ messages are loaded almost instantly
 - Threads support (go to thread, go back to channel where thread was created)
-- Simple channel content search (because lazy loading makes it hard to use browser search)
+- Guild search
 - View media files locally
+- Discord Markdown rendering support